Welcome to Case Western Reserve University!

 We are here to facilitate your success!
 The following links will provide you with information on topics of common question and concern among first-year students.

-We have also created a one-page summary of the exploration process, tips for connecting with Academic Representatives, and links to resources that provide experiential learning opportunities.
+We have created a one-page summary of the exploration process, tips for connecting with Academic Representatives, and links to resources that provide experiential learning opportunities.
 You can access the document by clicking here.

 We have a growing library of YouTube videos that showcase various academic programs on campus.
 Our brief 3 to 5-minute videos highlight faculty members by department.
 Learn what classes are needed for your first year and some suggested career paths for majors.
 We always add new videos, so check back often.
 Even if you are undecided in your major, we have a video for that, too.